scottthesecond/social-frame/README.md

 And thats it!
 SocialTable handles the rest.

 ## Installation
-Eventually, I will publish thas as a package, but while I'm testing this in my own packages, it is probably best to clone this as a submodule and import.
+Eventually, I will publish this as a package, but while I'm testing this in my own packages, it is probably best to clone this as a submodule and import.

 Navigate to your existing repo and clone social-frame:
 ```bash